ioBroker/dm-utils/README.md

     - `rssi` (number): rssi value of the connection
     - `battery` (boolean / number): if boolean: false - the battery is empty.
 If number: the battery level of the device (shows also a battery symbol on the card)
     - `warning` (boolean / string): if boolean: true indicates a warning.
 If a string: shows also the warning with mouseover
+- `update` (object, optional): firmware/software update information.
+If an update is available, an update indicator is shown on the card and the device can be filtered by "update available" in the GUI:
+    - `available` (boolean): `true` if an update is available for the device.
+Can be a literal value or read live from a state (`{ stateId: 'my.0.device.updateAvailable' }`)
+    - `version` (string, optional): the currently installed version
+    - `newVersion` (string, optional): the version that is offered for installation (shown in the tooltip)
+    - To make the update indicator clickable (e.g. to start the update), add a device action with the reserved id `update` (see [reserved action names](#reserved-action-names))
 - `actions` (array, optional): an array of actions that can be performed on the device; each object contains:
     - `id` (string): unique identifier to recognize an action (never shown to the user)
     - `icon` (string): an icon shown on the button (see below for details)